top of page

 Dr. J

-I have over a decade of experience facilitating racial dialogue and educating others about equity and inclusion.
-The work that I do is inspired by my mom and her willingness to speak up and speak out against the oppressive systems that she had to navigate in her workplace.
-Through the strength and perseverance personified through her, I am invigorated to be the change I seek in the world and the workplace.
-In the words of Audre Lorde, “My silences had not protected me.
-Your silence will not protect you.”
-I am constantly fueled by the belief that the greatest power a person can yield is their voice.
+With over a decade of experience in facilitating dialogue on race and educating others about equity and inclusion, my work is deeply inspired by my mother.
+Her courage to speak out against the systems of oppression she faced in her workplace shaped my own commitment to advocating for change.
+Her strength and resilience continue to fuel my passion to create a better world and workplace.
+As Audre Lorde wisely said, 'My silences had not protected me.
+Your silence will not protect you.'
+I am driven by the belief that the most powerful tool we have is our voice.

 More About Dr. Janice